statdivlab/groves/README.md

 `groves` is an `R` package for visualizing a set of gene-level phylogenies.

+## About

+If you are studying microbial evolution, you will often make a phylogenomic tree (typically using concatenation of gene-level alignments) to summarize the evolutionary relationships between a set of genomes.
+However, genes that are subject to different evolutionary pressures can have distinct evolutionary histories.
+For this reason, it can be useful to investigate gene-level phylogenetic trees in addition to genome-level phylogenomic trees.

+This package provides a visualization method to compare a set of gene-level trees and a phylogenomic tree.
+Specifically, it will produce a two-dimensional scatterplot, in which each point represents a tree, that preserves as much variation between the trees as possible.
+This can be used to identify genes with outlying evolutionary histories, compare sets of genes, or even highlight anomalies in the phylogenomic preprocessing process.
+This visualization can be produced from functions in this R package (see the [vignette](https://github.com/statdivlab/groves/blob/main/vignettes/introduction_to_groves.Rmd) for an example) or from a shiny app (run the functions `groves::run_shiny()`).

 ## Installation

+`groves` is available through GitHub and can be installed with the following.

     if (!require("remotes", quietly = TRUE))
         install.packages("remotes") # check that remotes is installed